This post may contain affiliate links.

 Supplements for Puppies

-The only supplements that Apollo will receive initially will be a digestive supplement and salmon oil (when I'm not feeding whole sardines).
+The only supplements that Apollo will receive initially will be a digestive supplement and salmon oil (when I'm not feeding sardines, white fish, or salmon).
 I'm most comfortable with the following products:

 - Life Line Salmon Oil

-- Animal Essentials Seaweed Calcium (when I don't add extra bone)*
+- Animal Essentials Seaweed Calcium (when I don't add extra bone or green tripe)*

 - Rx Vitamins Amino B-Plex Dog & Cat Supplement